dclemmer2/sdev305/README.md

 # Portfolio

 - My Personal Portfolio site built with PHP, HTML, CSS, Javascript, and MySQL in PHPStorm
-- Incorporated the Fat-Free framework, the MVC patter, PDO, and OOP
+- Incorporated the Fat-Free framework, the MVC pattern, PDO, and OOP